 While-Loop Iteration

 The loop block enables conditional, unbounded iteration — making kdeps workflows Turing complete.
-Unlike items (which iterates over a fixed list), loop repeats a resource body while an arbitrary expression is true, with full access to mutable state via set()/get().
+Unlike items (which iterates over a fixed list), loop repeats a resource body while an optional expression is true (or for a fixed count when while: is omitted), with full access to mutable state via set()/get().
+Add every: to turn the loop into a repeated scheduled task that pauses for a fixed duration between iterations.

 Basic Usage